borglab/gtsfm/nonfree/README.md

 # gtsfm-nonfree
-3rd party algorithms to be plugged into GTSFM which are not free for commercial use due to licensing issues
+3rd party algorithms to be plugged into GTSFM which are not free for commercial.